Butler’s Garter Snake

 Habitat:

-Prefers wet meadows and prairies, borders of marshy ponds and lakes, and other moist grassy areas.
-Will also inhabit vacant urban and suburban areas.
+Inhabits wet meadows and prairies, on the borders of marshy ponds and lakes and other moist grassy areas.
+Will inhabit vacant urban and suburban areas.

 Adult Coloration:

-Three conspicuous yellow or orange stripes on black, brown, or olive brown background, sometimes with two rows of dark spots between the stripes.
-Stripes on scale row 3 and adjacent halves of scale rows 2 and 4 toward the head.
-Head black or olive often with two small yellow spots on the large scales at the back.
-Labial scales (along the mouth) are yellow, sometimes with brown shading or speckles.
-Belly pale green or yellow with brown edging and often dark spots along the edges.
+A black, brown, or olive-brown body with three distinct yellow or orange strips occasionally with two rows of dark spots between the stripes.
+The stripes on the side run on scale row 3 and the adjacent halves of scale rows 2 and 4.
+The head is black or olive often with two small yellow spots on the large scales at the back of the head.
+The labial scales (along the mouth) are yellow and may have brown shading or speckles.
+The belly is a pale green or greenish-yellow edged with brown and dark spots along the edges.

 Adult Characteristics:

-Rather small and stout snake with keeled (ridged) scales and a single anal plate.
-Head is same size as or barely wider than neck.
-Males smaller and more slender with longer tails.
+A rather small and stout snake with keeled scales (each scale has a small central ridge) and a single (undivided) anal plate.
+The head is the same size or barely wider than the neck.
+Males are smaller and slenderer with longer tails than females.

 Juvenile Characteristics:

-Newborns range from 5 – 7.3” in length.
-Same coloration as adults but with proportionately larger heads.
+Newborns range from 5 – 7.3” in length with the same coloration as adults but with proportionally larger heads.

 Scale Count: